Germany's .de: 117.7 Million Hostnames, One Cooperative, and How a Non-Profit Built the World's Largest Country-Code TLD

 The .de data reveals structural patterns that matter beyond Germany:

-• A single country holds 10.1% of all ccTLD domains worldwide — demonstrating that ccTLD adoption is driven by economic structure and institutional trust, not population size.
-Germany's 84 million people generate more ccTLD domains than China's 1.4 billion.
+• A single country holds 12.1% of all ccTLD hostnames worldwide — consistent with ccTLD adoption being driven by economic structure and institutional trust rather than population size.
+Germany's ~84.5 million people generate more ccTLD hostnames than China's 1.4 billion, and .de is the only ccTLD that outranks a legacy gTLD globally.

-• The non-profit cooperative model produces lower prices, stable governance, and higher security adoption — DENIC charges EUR 2.20 per domain (versus Verisign's $10.26), has never imposed a 7% annual price escalation, leads the world in DNSSEC adoption, and holds ISO 27001/22301 certifications.
+• The non-profit cooperative model is associated with lower prices, stable governance, and high security adoption — DENIC charges EUR 2.20 per domain (versus Verisign's $10.26), has not imposed a 7% annual price escalation, leads in DNSSEC adoption, and holds ISO 27001/22301 certifications.

-• .de's growth has plateaued at 17.7 million registry registrations — after explosive growth from 1999 to 2006, net annual additions have fallen to 200,000-300,000.
-Future .de growth depends structurally on Germany's ~65,000 monthly new business formations and the 3%-per-year increase in international registrants — domestic saturation means the Mittelstand growth engine that built .de cannot scale it further.
+• .de's registry base has plateaued near 17.7 million registrations — after explosive growth from 1999 to 2006, net annual additions have fallen to the low hundreds of thousands.
+Future .de growth depends structurally on Germany's ~65,000 monthly new business formations and the ~3%-per-year increase in international registrants; domestic saturation means the Mittelstand engine that built .de cannot scale it indefinitely.

-• 70% of German online shoppers prefer .de domains — a consumer trust premium that no amount of gTLD marketing has replicated.
-In a market where .com carries a price tag of $10.26 and rising, .de offers a cheaper, more trusted, locally governed alternative.
+• Around 70% of German online shoppers prefer .de domains — a consumer-trust premium that no amount of gTLD marketing has replicated, and one that aligns with .de's high resolution rate.
+In a market where .com costs $10.26 and rising, .de offers a cheaper, more trusted, locally governed alternative.

-• 2.1 million .de domains are held by non-German registrants, growing at 3% annually — .de is becoming an international domain, not just a German one.
-But DENIC's requirement that foreign registrants provide a German administrative contact creates a friction point that hosting companies and local agents must absorb — a structural cap on international growth that open-registration TLDs like .com do not face.
+• About 2.1 million .de domains are held by non-German registrants, growing ~3% annually — .de is becoming an international domain, not only a German one.
+But DENIC's requirement that foreign registrants provide a German administrative contact is a friction point hosting companies and local agents must absorb — a structural cap on international growth that open-registration TLDs like .com do not face.

 What Would Help

 1. Registry operators worldwide: study the DENIC cooperative model.
 DENIC demonstrates that a major TLD can be operated as non-profit critical infrastructure rather than a for-profit monopoly.
-EUR 2.20 per domain covers operations, security certifications, a 70-location anycast network, and DNSSEC leadership — at one-quarter the cost of .com.
+EUR 2.20 per domain covers operations, security certifications, a 70-location anycast network, and DNSSEC leadership — at roughly a quarter the cost of .com.
 Registries considering governance reform should examine DENIC's cooperative charter as a template.

-2. Security researchers: benchmark ccTLD security against .de. .de's DNSSEC adoption leads every other TLD on Earth.
-Researchers studying DNS security, abuse rates, and registry governance should use .de as the standard against which other ccTLDs — and gTLDs — are measured.
+2. Security researchers: benchmark ccTLD liveness and security against .de. .de combines a leading DNSSEC posture with a 75.2% A-resolution rate — both near the top among major TLDs.
+Researchers studying DNS security, abuse rates, and registry governance can use .de as a high-water mark against which other ccTLDs and gTLDs are measured.
 Start with our .de statistics page and country statistics for Germany.

 3. Businesses entering the German market: register .de first, not .com.
-70% of German consumers prefer .de domains.
-DENIC imposes no residency requirement.
-Retail pricing is EUR 5-15/year — cheaper than .com.
-The domain signals German-market commitment, German legal jurisdiction, and German data protection.
-For any company serious about the EUR 663 billion German e-commerce market, .de is the entry point.
+Around 70% of German consumers prefer .de domains.
+DENIC imposes no residency requirement, retail pricing runs EUR 5–15/year — cheaper than .com — and the domain signals German-market commitment, jurisdiction, and data protection.
+For any company serious about the German e-commerce market, .de is the entry point.

 4. Policy makers: recognize ccTLDs as sovereign digital infrastructure.
-Germany's EUR 34.2 billion digitalization commitment (2026-2029) includes the Online Access Act mandating 100% digital public services by 2030 — all running under .de.
+Germany's national digitalization commitments, including mandates for digital public services, run under .de.
 The DENIC model shows that national domain infrastructure can be non-profit, member-governed, and technically excellent.
 Countries dependent on foreign-operated gTLDs should consider whether their national ccTLD receives the institutional investment it deserves.

-This analysis was conducted using the DomainsProject dataset, which continuously indexes domains across all 1,519 active TLDs in the IANA root zone.
-Dataset domain counts reflect active DNS resolution as of March 2026.
-Registry registration figures are sourced from DENIC's 2024 Domain Map and the Verisign Domain Name Industry Brief (Q4 2025).
-German economic data is from Eurostat, KfW, and Statista.
-DENIC infrastructure and governance data is from DENIC's official publications.
+This analysis is based on the DomainsProject dataset (117,679,029 observed .de hostnames in the June 2026 snapshot, out of 3,183,285,503 across 1,511 active TLDs), our 9 June 2026 A-record crawl for resolution figures, and external sources for registry and economic context.
+Hostname counts include subdomains and are deduplicated across the active dataset and its historical mirror; they are distinct from DENIC's ~17.7 million apex-level registrations.
+Registry registration figures are sourced from DENIC's 2024 Domain Map and the Verisign Domain Name Industry Brief (Q4 2025); German economic data is from Eurostat, KfW, and Statista; DENIC infrastructure and governance data is from DENIC's official publications.
+Russian-administered TLDs are excluded from the dataset and from every table and total here per project policy.
 Explore .de statistics on our TLD statistics page, view country statistics for Germany, browse the full TLD dashboard, or access the complete dataset for your own research.